blznk128/Burger-Sequel/readme.md

 Overview

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and use sequelize to convert your old ORM to Sequelize.
+Be sure to follow the MVC design pattern; use Node and Sequelize to query and route data in your app, and Handlebars to generate your HTML.

 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.